mohitsainiknl/MSPaint/README.md

 ![Screenshot of MSPaint](/.readme/mspaint-home-new.png)

 ## Overview :
-This __MSPaint__ is the upgraded version of the _Microsoft Paint_, and is developed in the Java programming language with the Swing framework (therefore, can be __used on MacOS and Linux__ based operating system).
-This paint has many more features like - We can edit PNG images __without losing the transparency__ of an image, We can work one Layers of image, and We __can apply filters__ to the image.
+This MSPaint is the upgraded version of the _Microsoft Paint_, and is developed in the Java programming language with the Swing framework (therefore, can be used on MacOS and Linux based operating system).
+ This paint has many more features like — We can edit PNG images without losing the transparency of an image, We can work one Layers of image, and We can apply filters to the image.

-MSPaint use `Graphics2D` to draw shapes, by `@overriding` the `paintComponent` function of `JComponent`.
-Even the buttons are design with `paintComponent` function by extending the `JButton` class in `TButton` class.
+MSPaint use `Graphics2D` to draw shapes, by `@overriding` the `paintComponent` The function of `JComponent`.
+ Even the buttons are designed with `paintComponent` function by extending the `JButton` class in `TButton` Class.
 ```java
 public class TButton extends JButton {